jolman009/literati-library/legal/dmca-policy.md

 ## Filing a DMCA Takedown Notice

-If you believe that content on Literati infringes your copyright, you may submit a takedown notice.
+If you believe that content on ShelfQuest infringes your copyright, you may submit a takedown notice.
 To be effective under the DMCA, your notice must include:

 ### Required Information